Topics of plans for the section "Knowledge"

 Rate this solution in points:

-The plan does not disclose the specified topic (including a set of abstract formulations that do not reflect the specifics of the content of this topic).
+The plan does not cover the specified topic (including a set of abstract formulations that do not reflect the specifics of the content of this topic).

 Rate this solution in points:

-The wording of the paragraphs of the plan is correct and allow you to disclose the content of the topic of the substantially (there are no less than two positions of the above paragraphs of the plan).
-The response structure corresponds to a complex type plan (contains at least three points, two of which are detailed).
+The wording of the points of the plan is correct and allows you to reveal the content of the topic on the merits (the provisions of at least two of the points of the plan noted above are reflected).
+The structure of the answer corresponds to a plan of a complex type (contains at least three points, two of which are detailed).

 Rate this solution in points: